 If you're like most people, you find it hard to wait for your next meal, but you don't want to blow your healthy diet.
 If you have a handful of this high protein trail mix, it'll help you over the hump and stop cravings in their tracks!

 Most trail mixes are unhealthy, especially if they contain dried fruit covered in oil and/or sugar (for example dried bananas, cranberries or sometimes even raisins).
 Trail mixes often contain sugary candy like M&M's.
-That's why making you own puts you in charge of your health.
+That's why making you own protein trail mix recipe puts you in charge of your health.

-While nuts and seeds do contain fat, and you'll not want to overdo it, they have also been associated with a reduced risk of major chronic diseases, including heart disease and diabetes.
+While nuts and seeds do contain fat, and you'll not want to overdo it in the protein nut mix.
+They have also been associated with a reduced risk of major chronic diseases, including heart disease and diabetes.
 (1)

 Check out more delicious high-protein recipes: